ackerleytng/kc-ad-exploration/README.md

 P@ssword123
 ```

-> I believe only the fields in Mappers are pulled
+> I believe only the fields in Mappers are pulled, so add mappers for each
+>   field you need pulled into Keycloak

+Add group and role mappings according to [user-federation-provider-config.json](./user-federation-provider-config.json)

 ## SSH into the container